ionpantalon/gst-cent/README.md

-# Gstreamer
+# Install Gstreamer on a docker container
-To install gstreamer follow the instructions from https://gstreamer.freedesktop.org/

-My favorite way is to create a docker container and install gstreamer on it.
+Run docker build -t 'gstreamer' .
+Build a container from the image created above: docker run -dt --name gst clientportal /bin/bash

+Then
+docker exec -ti gst /bin/bash

 Once the container is running we can test if Gstreamer is installed by running gst-launch-1.0 --gst-version

 If it is installed then we can go ahead and create a pipeline using gst-launch gst-launch-1.0 uridecodebin uri=http://podcast.dr.dk/p1/sprogminuttet/sprogminut65.mp3 ! fakesink dump=true num-buffers=10